 Later on, you go fast forward through the future of smart cities, innovations and AI possibilities.
 Culminating your journey to space with a cool selfie in cosmonaut costume.

 TIME NEEDED TO VISIT ALIF PAVILION: It is one of the biggest pavilions.
 Thus, give it around 1-1.5 hours.

 Honorable Mentions- other pavilions to check out

 The above pavilions were my favorites.
-However, it is also worth stopping by at some of the smaller pavilions.
+However, the list can be expanded further by adding more great experiences at other bigger and also smaller pavilions.
 Here are some of my favorites.

 - Lithuania Pavilion Expo 2020 Dubai, UAE

 It may sound a little bit biased as Lithuania is my home country but I am proud to say the pavilion is nicely designed with an informative exhibition showcasing both culture and innovation of this small Baltic nation.

 The pavilion welcomes its visitors through a shaded wooden terrace decorated with colorful traditional Lithuanian shutters.
 I have to admit that I admire the idea of exteriors which represent Lithuanian heritage quite well.